rhitabratakarar/Dotnet_DevZone/DependencyInjection/README.md

 **The solution?** *Enter the Dependency Injection (DI) design pattern.*

+The approach is simple: a class should not directly create instances of another class it depends on; instead, the "to-be-used class" is injected by the DI container.
+This creates low coupled code that is easier to extend and maintain.

+This design pattern is popularly implemented by many modern frameworks, including ASP.NET Core, but it's not limited to any specific framework.

 In dependency injection, there are three entities:

 1. Client (Client.cs) - The first entity is the client, which requires a service.
 Here, "IClient" is an interface representing the client entity,